 While the majority of COVID-19 cases are mild, even asymptomatic and mild infections can be a problem.

 If you spread it to someone 65 or older, estimates suggest there’s at least a 10 percent chance they’ll die.

 “I’ve gone to work sicker than that.
-I’m sure you have, too,” said Cassie Garret, whose wife, Celeste Morrison, recently recovered from COVID-19.
+I’m sure you have, too,” said Cassie Garret, whose wife, Celeste Morrison, recovered from COVID-19 in 2020.